-Richard studied for his Masters degree in physics, and DPhil in condensed matter physics, at University College, Oxford.
+Richard studied for his Masters degree in physics and DPhil in condensed matter physics at University College, Oxford.
 His undergraduate specialisms included solid state physics and biophysics.
-His postgraduate research focussed on the behaviour of spin waves (excitations of magnetically ordered materials) at temperatures close to absolute zero, and their possible integration with quantum information technology.
+His postgraduate research focussed on the behaviour of spin waves (excitations of magnetically-ordered materials) at temperatures close to absolute zero, and their possible integration with quantum information technology.

 Richard joined J A Kemp in 2017 and works in the firm’s Oxford office.
 He has worked on drafting and prosecuting patent applications for a number of clients local to the Oxford area, including from the university and its spin-out companies.
 He became an associate in 2022.